 Engage all your senses—not just your taste sense.
 You can make snack time more special by lighting candles, playing favorite music, or eating outdoors in a beautiful setting.
 Get the most pleasure—and the most relaxation—out of your treat by cutting it into small pieces and taking your time.

-Control your food environment:
+Control your food environment

 Fast for at least 14 hours a day.
-Try to eat your last meal earlier (before 6pm) in the day and then fast until breakfast the next morning.
-Studies show that this simple dietary adjustment—eating only when you’re most active and giving your digestive system a long break each day—may aid and support weight loss.
+Try to eat your last meal earlier (before 6 pm) in the day and then fast until breakfast the next morning.
+Studies show that this simple dietary adjustment eating only when you’re most active and giving your digestive system a long break each day may aid and support weight loss.

-Eat smaller portions:
+Eat smaller portions

 One easy way to control portion size is by using small plates, bowls, and cups.
 This will make your portions appear larger.
 Don’t eat out of large bowls or directly from the food container or package, which makes it difficult to assess how much you eat.
-Using small utensils, like a teaspoon instead of tablespoon, can slow eating and help you feel full sooner.
+Using small utensils, like a teaspoon instead of a tablespoon, can slow eating and help you feel full sooner.

 Plan your meals and snacks ahead of time.
 You will be more inclined to eat in moderation if you have thought out healthy meals and snacks in advance.
 You can buy or create your own small portion snacks in plastic bags or containers.
 Eating on a schedule will also help you avoid eating when you aren’t really hungry.

-Cook your own meals:
+Cook your own meals

 Try not to shop for groceries when you’re hungry.
 Create your own shopping list and stick to it.
 Be careful to avoid high-calorie snack and convenience foods.

-Limit the amount of tempting foods you have at home.
+Limit the number of tempting foods you have at home.
 If you share a kitchen with non-dieters, store snack foods and other high-calorie indulgences in cabinets or drawers which are out of your sight.